Toggle mobile menu visibility

 • Element 1 - per pupil funding.
 This is used by individual schools to support all pupils.
 It includes those who have special educational needs

 • Element 2 - SEN funding.
-This is for schools to spend directly on making special educational provision.
-This year the total budget for SEN funding, is approximately £38.4m
+This is delegated to schools for them to spend directly on making special educational provision.
+Currently, the total amount of Element 2 SEN funding, is approximately £39million per year.

 The SEN funding for each school is calculated using a formula.
 This formula uses the following SEN 'proxy indicators':